POSTED JANUARY 5, 2014 FOR BACKGROUND OF BCBP BEGINNINGS IN CAGAYAN DE ORO

 Who?

-Altho I had some insight of this in that Cagayan prayer meeting 2013, it was in another prayer meeting in Cebu, in that very first BCBP meeting that my wife and I attended in 1991, that I first caught a glimpse of the inner life of the BCBP, which later on became the “seed” for the first ever BCBP in Mindanao.
+Altho I had some insight of this in that Cagayan prayer meeting 2013, it was in another prayer meeting in Cebu, in that very first BCBP meeting my wife and I attended in 1991, that I first caught a glimpse of the inner life of the BCBP, which later on became the “seed” for the first ever BCBP in Mindanao.

 In public we are businessmen, professionals etc.